Arborvitae Tree Care

 or a hedgerow or fence rows.
 After selecting a location, dig a hole deep

 and wide.
 Mix generous amounts of compost with soil from the hole.
-Place
+Set the

-the plant in the hole and fill with soil and compost.
-Tamp the soil lightly.
+plant in the hole and fill with soil and compost.
+Peat moss works well, if

-Water generously after planting.
-Keep the soil moist for the first few weeks
+after planting.
+Promote new root growth, by keeping the soil moist for the

 Pruning Arborvitae Trees:

-Once established, your arborvitae will grow with little care for years.
-The
+Once established, Arborvitae grow with little care for many years.
+The biggest

-biggest task is pruning.
-While people tend to prune them a few times a year,
+task is pruning.
+While people tend to prune them a few times a year, pruning

-pruning is best done once a year, in the fall or early winter.
-If pruned
+is best done once a year, in the fall or early winter.
+If pruned in the summer,

-in the summer, the tips of the pruned branches can turn an unsightly brown.
+the tips of the pruned branches can turn an unsightly brown.
+If pruning can

-If pruning can not be done in the fall or winter, do so early in the season,
+not be done in the fall or winter, do so early in the season, while new growth

 Propagation: